Voter Registration Information

 You may obtain an application from the County Voter Registrar's office (204 E Jefferson Street, Waxahachie, TX 75165), the Secretary of State's Office, libraries, many post offices, or high schools.
 You can call us (972-825-5195) to request that we send you an official, postage-paid application.
 You may download an informal application, but you will be required to affix a stamp before mailing.
 You may also register to vote when you apply for or renew your driver's license IN PERSON at the DPS office.

 Read the instructions on the form, fill it out and mail it to the County Voter Registrar, or hand-deliver it to the County Voter Registrar's office.

 You must be at least 17 years and 10 months of age on the date you apply.
 If for any reason you cannot register yourself, with your permission, your spouse, parent or child may fill out and sign an application for you if that person is a registered voter or has applied for voter registration.
 This person is known as your "agent."

 The application must be received in the County Voter Registrar's office or postmarked 30 days before an election in order for you to be eligible to vote in that election.
 You will receive a voter registration certificate in the mail after the County Voter Registrar has processed your voter registration application.
-Upon receipt of the voter registration certificate, sign it, fold it and keep in it in your wallet and take it to the polls with you when you vote.
+Upon receipt of the voter registration certificate, sign it, fold it and keep it for your precinct and district information.
+However, it is now not required at the polls when you vote.
 Did you receive your new voters registration certificate?
 Click Here...

 All voters who registered to vote in Texas must provide a Texas driver's license number or personal identification number issued by the Texas Department of Public Safety or the last four digits of your social security number.
 If you have not been issued any of these numbers, then you must state that fact on the application by checking the designated box.